 Axos Bank First Checking Account + Debit Card

 Like the USAA Youth Spending account, the Axos Bank First Checking account is a free checking account and debit card that keeps things simple and leaves most of the bells and whistles behind.

 There are no chore apps, allowance distribution features, financial literacy tools and even limited parental controls.

-That said, parents can still receive notifications of all of their child’s purchases and can turn the card off and on from the dashboard.
-Parents can not toggle with withdrawal limits as these are set by Axos bank and parents can not restrict certain merchants.
+That said, parents can still receive notifications of all purchases and can turn the card on and off from the dashboard.
+But you can not toggle with withdrawal limits as these are set by Axos bank, nor can you restrict certain merchants.
 For more information read our full review.

 Movo Digital Cash Card